Contact Us

 QR Codes

-QR codes have evolved from simple scanning tools to powerful interactive platforms, seamlessly blending print catalogs' tangible appeal with the digital world's limitless possibilities.
-By leveraging QR codes, catalog recipients can access a variety of content–videos showcasing 3D experiences, product demonstrations, and live customer support chats ready to answer questions in real-time.
+QR codes have evolved from simple scanning tools to powerful interactive platforms, seamlessly blending the physical nature of print catalogs with digital content.
+With QR codes, catalog recipients can access a variety of content in real-time, such as videos, product demonstrations, and live customer support chats.

 For instance, IKEA allows customers to visualize furniture in 3D within their own spaces, significantly elevating the shopping experience and boosting sales.